abanskota/t81_577_data_science/weekly_materials/week3/docs/top-ten-best-practices.md

 ### 7. Embrace modularity in your code.

 Modular programming is the process of breaking up a large body of code into smaller chunks in the form of functions and modules.
 Modularity helps in managing code complexity, facilitate easier debugging, and ensures the reusability of the codes.
-Modularity can be achieved by decomposing a large body of code .
 One way of achieving modularity in Python is by writing function that only does a single thing to input.
 Another way is to split the code into modules and group functions in a logical manner in each module.
 For example, separate modules could be written for importing data, preprocessing, training, and evaluation of a model.

 ### 8. Optimize your code for performance.